davidski/evaluator/cran-comments.md

 ## Update

-This is a functionality and bug-fix update for an existing package.
+This is a bug-fix update for an existing package.
+Primary fixes include correcting unintentional CRAN policy violations.

 ## Test environments